Week #1: Introduction to the Course: May 24 -

 with notes from the instructor and links to the Internet.

-on the course wiki, is due by the end of
+The final paper assignment is due by the end of

-the day, June 24.
+the day, June 30.
 This section is the payoff of the course,

 providing a challenge that asks you to join a discussion